bwburnsides/BW8cpu/docs/instruction-set-architecture.md

 [`JLE`](#jle---jump-if-less-or-equal)          | Jump if Less or Equal
 [`JG`](#jg---jump-if-greater)                  | Jump if Greater

 The BW8 has an 8-bit Instruction Register, so there is some trickery involved to support up to 512 opcodes, rather than just 256.
 This is done with the `EXT` instruction.
 This is a 1 byte, 1 cycle instruction which transitions the CPU from normal "`NRM`" mode to extended "`EXT`" mode, and then fetches the next instruction.
 This next instruction is interpretted differently due to the system being in `EXT` Mode.
 At the conclusion of these instructions, they return the CPU to `NRM` Mode.
+Through this mechanism, the CPU can ascribe two different meanings to each 8-bit opcode value, yielding a total of 512 opcodes.

 The `NRM` Mode instructions are those which are commonly used, have long cycle counts, or have larger operand counts.
 The idea is to limit the cycle penalty incurred by `EXT` Mode opcodes to those which already execute quickly, or are not commonly used.
 In addition, by making sure that large operand count instructions exist in NRM Mode, we limit the maximum instruction size to 3 bytes, thereby keeping the program size penalty down.